South Koreans vote in national elections amid virus fears

 While South Korea’s electorate is deeply divided along ideological and generational lines and regional loyalties, recent surveys showed growing support for Moon and his liberal party, reflecting the public’s approval of an aggressive test-and-quarantine program so far credited for lower fatality rates compared to worst-hit areas in China, Europe and North America.

+Another Seoul resident, Chung Eun-young, 45, said she arrived at her polling station just after 6 a.m. to avoid long lines.

+“I was worried about the coronavirus,” she said.
+“They checked my temperature and handed me gloves, but it wasn’t as bothersome as I thought it would be.”

-The long lines that snaked around public offices and schools followed record-high participation in early voting held on Friday and Saturday, seemed to defy expectations of low voter turnout in the middle of an active campaign to minimize social contact to slow infections.
+The long lines that snaked around public offices and schools followed record-high participation in early voting held on Friday and Saturday, and seemed to defy expectations of low voter turnout in the middle of an active campaign to minimize social contact to slow infections.

-Around 87,000 of South Korea’s 172,000 eligible voters overseas were also denied absentee voting after polling was ruled out in dozens of diplomatic offices worldwide as the pandemic grew.

 The voting in South Korea draws contrast with an upended election cycle in the United States, where some states pushed back presidential primaries or switched to voting by mail.